 - 1.5 teaspoon (1.5 teaspoon) dried juniper berries roughly chopped

-- Skim the jam to remove foam as needed with a metal spoon.
-The jam will bubble up high in the pot and then eventually settle again.
-Continue cooking the jam until it reaches about 220ºF (the jam setting point).
+- The jam will bubble up high in the pot initially and then eventually settle again.
+Continue cooking the jam until it reaches about 217–220 °F or 103–104 °C (the jam setting point).